I do not have a protection order against the abuser, and s/he has not been convicted of a any crime. Can s/he legally have a gun?

 - Anyone who is an undocumented immigrant, here illegally in the United States or a U.S. citizen who has renounced his or her citizenship; or

 If any of the above apply to your situation, please talk to an advocate at a local domestic violence program in your area about how this law is being enforced.
-See our Places that Help page to find a local domestic violence organization near you.
+See our Advocates and Shelters page to find a local domestic violence organization near you.

-For additional information on gun laws in Idaho, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in Idaho, you can go to the Giffords Law Center website.